vircadia/vircadia-native-core/BUILD_WIN.md

 ###Bullet

-Bullet 2.82 source can be downloaded [here](https://code.google.com/p/bullet/downloads/detail?name=bullet-2.82-r2704.zip).
+Bullet 2.82 source can be [downloaded here](https://code.google.com/p/bullet/downloads/detail?name=bullet-2.82-r2704.zip).
 Bullet does not come with prebuilt libraries, you need to make those yourself.

 * Download the zip file and extract into a temporary folder
 * Create a directory named cmakebuild.
-Bullet comes with a build\ directory by default, however, that directory is intended for use with premake, and considering premake doesn't support VS2013, I prefer to run the cmake build on its own directory.
+Bullet comes with a build\ directory by default, however, that directory is intended for use with premake, and considering premake doesn't support VS2013, we prefer to run the cmake build on its own directory.
 * Make the following modifications to Bullet's source:
    1. In file: Extras\HACD\hacdICHull.cpp --- in line: 17 --- insert: #include &lt;algorithm&gt;
    2. In file: src\MiniCL\cl_MiniCL_Defs.h --- comment lines 364 to 372